cordata/training/source/sections/HIPAA-basics/why-all-the-fuss-about-hipaa.md

 ###3.
 There are heavy penalties for violating it.

-If the OCR finds an organization to be in violation, the following actions may take place:
+If the OCR (Office for Civil Rights) finds an organization to be in violation, the following actions may take place:
 - Voluntary compliance;
 - Corrective action; and/or
 - Resolution agreement